-Psychiatrist in Palo Alto, California
+Psychiatrist in Menlo Park, California

 Anxiety, loneliness, and pain can powerfully disrupt the well-being and the capacity to function, even in the strongest and most adapted people.
 Which also means that it is often hard to ask for help, however qualified.
 It is not unusual for people to struggle for years before coming to a professional.
 Conversations with friends get exhausted, over-the-counter “natural” remedies do not remedy enough, and yet it is still somehow embarrassing to pick up the phone and ask even a very qualified stranger to listen, understand, and help.